bagusedh/ciscodude.net/bgp/nl/index.markdown

 ### Statistics

 * Total ASNS: 15
+  * Active ASNs: 8 or 53.33%
   * IPv4 only: 8 or 53.33%
-  * IPv6 Allocation Advertised: 0 or 0.00%
+  * IPv6 Advertisement: 0 or 0.00%

-I have created a [graph showing the growth of Newfoundland ASNs](/bgp/nl/asns/), using chart.js.
+Graph showing the [growth of Newfoundland ASNs](/bgp/nl/asns/), using chart.js.

 ### Update History